Brainspotting in Walnut Creek

 Is Brainspotting the right therapy for me?

 Jennifer Twardowski, MA, AMFT is a holistic psychotherapist serving Walnut Creek, Lafayette, Pleasant Hill, Orinda, Alamo, Danville, Concord, Martinez, and surrounding areas of the San Francisco East Bay.
-She specializes in working with self esteem, trauma, codependency, anxiety, depression and highly sensitive persons.
 Click here to learn more about her and her practice.

 Jennifer provides therapy through the Center of Psychotherapy, Spirituality and Creativity, a non-profit.
 She is supervised by Dana Locke, LMFT.